DurlacherT/AnalogClock/readme.md

 ## Source Code Review
 The code contains two main sections: Class methods and the main method.
 The class methods can be divided into five sections:

-1. A method responsible for the drawing of the background
+1. A method responsible for the drawing of the background.
-2. A method responsible for the drawing of second, minute, and hour hands of the clock
+2. A method responsible for the drawing of second, minute, and hour hands of the clock.
 3. A method responsible for creating the button window.
 4. A method responsible for creating the clock window.
-5. And thread methods responsible for the execution of the methods within a thread
+5. And thread methods responsible for the execution of the methods within a thread.

 The main method includes:
 1. A section responsible for the creation of a class object that is used to provide the clock functionality and the calling of methods.